 Paul Darrows performance meanwhile is very over the top, but personally I felt it was one of the most entertaining aspects of the story.

 The great thing about Maylin Tekker is that he is a classic example of a big ego, small name type of a badguy.
-He is nothing more than just a crappy little lackey with no charisma, intelligence, or anything yet he thinks he can be the one who finally defeats the Doctor.
+He is nothing more than just a crappy little lackey with no charisma, intelligence, or anything special, yet he thinks he can be the one who finally defeats the Doctor.
 What’s brilliant is that the Doctor has nothing but contempt for him.
 He doesn’t even have a kind of grudging respect for him that he has for say the Master.
 He just views him as a little worm.

 Ah my dear Tekker still living in other people’s shadow’s are we.

 In spite of this however he is not entirely without merit.
-When he discovers that the Borad plans to destroy his people he sacrifices himself in a futile effort to stop him.
+When he discovers that the Borad plans to destroy his people, he sacrifices himself in a futile effort to stop him.
 Even the Doctor is shocked at this.

-Thus the character is more than just a boring lackey and I think Paul’s performance benefits the character as the fact that it is so over the top really gives you an idea that this character is so full of himself based on nothing!
+The character is more than just a boring lackey and I think Paul’s performance benefits the character as the fact that it is so over the top really gives you an idea that this character is so full of himself based on nothing!

 One of the good things about Paul being in Timelash was that Colin Baker who plays the Doctor in this story had previously appeared in an episode of Bake’s 7 as a villain called Bayban the butcher.